Robin - Practice Manager

 Our practice model and staff reflect the many backgrounds and places our patients come from.

 Robin, our practice manager, is in New York.
 She and Amy have worked together a long time.
 Robin is incredibly capable and committed to making our practice work for everyone.
+She has impeccable integrity and a heart the size of Montana.
 We are grateful and fortunate to have Robin looking out for us.

 Amy is a Nurse Practitioner specializing in Functional Medicine at Integrative Medical Institute of Orange County, in southern California.
 She is a renowned pioneer in the PANDAS front who limits her work exclusively to PANS/PANDAS/Lyme cases, and takes a holistic approach to medicine with experience as a clinical nutritionist.
 She is also the mother of an amazing child with PANDAS and a dedicated PANDAS awareness advocate.